fangpenlin/avataaars/README.md

 ## Collect options

 To build your own avatar editor, you may want to use lower level `Avatar` component along with `OptionContext`.
-For more details usage, please reference to source code of [avataaars-generator](https://github.com/fangpenlin/avataaars-geneator) uses `OptionContext` to collection available options.
+For more details usage, please reference to source code of [avataaars-generator](https://github.com/fangpenlin/avataaars-geneator), see how it uses `OptionContext` to collection available options.